We've curated a list of the best credit card sign up bonuses in Canada for 2025! Learn about the pros and cons of each and find your best card today.

 Nothing in life is free.
 While credit card churning can be lucrative, it does have its negative consequences and one of the biggest potential pitfalls is that it can hurt your credit score in several ways.

-Fifteen percent of your score is based on your credit history.
+Credit history: Fifteen percent of your credit score is based on your credit history.
 Potential creditors like to see how you’ve managed your credit over a long period of time.
 Opening new accounts frequently lowers the average age of your credit accounts, which can hurt your credit score.

-Credit utilization is the percent of available credit you’re using at any one time and it counts for 30% of your score.
-To get those credit card welcome offers, you normally have to charge several thousands to the card in the first few months.
-Depending on how much you charge to the cards and your other credit card balances, you could potentially hurt your credit card utilization ratio, which would in turn drop your score.
+Credit utilization: Credit utilization is the percent of available credit you’re using at any one time, and it counts for 30% of your score.
+For example, if you have $1,000 worth of available credit and you've used $400, your credit utilization is 40%.
+Note that a good credit utilization rate is considered below 30%.
+To get those credit card welcome offers, you normally have to charge several thousands of dollars' worth of purchases to the card in the first few months.
+Depending on how much you charge to the cards and your other credit card balances, you could potentially hurt your credit card utilization ratio (by making it higher than 30%), which would in turn cause your credit score to drop.
 Worse yet, if you have trouble paying off your balance in a timely manner, you could start to accumulate high-interest debt, which could potentially cancel out any of the benefits you got with the welcome bonus.

 Sign up for Borrowell to get your free credit score.
 That's right.
 For free.

-If you don’t intend to keep the card, be sure to cancel it once you receive the bonus or you could end up paying steep annual fees.
+If you don’t intend to keep the card, be sure to cancel it once you receive the bonus but before you have to pay the annual fee, or you could end up paying steep annual fees.

-If you have trouble controlling your spending, it’s wise to avoid the temptation of churning.
+If you generally have trouble controlling your spending, it’s wise to avoid the temptation of churning.

-Churning credit cards can be an excellent way to rack up points and cashback quickly, but it must be done responsibly in order to prevent your credit score taking a big hit.
-It's important to ensure you're paying off your cards in full when the bill comes, keeping your credit utilization low and not applying for too many cards in a short space of time.
+Churning credit cards can be an excellent way to rack up points and perks like cash back quickly, but it must be done responsibly in order to prevent your credit score from being negatively affected.
+It's important to ensure that you're paying off your cards in full when the monthly bills come, keeping your credit utilization low and not applying for too many cards in a short space of time.

 The Borrowell Team